Gill: Cartilaginous fish

-Sharks and rays typically have five pairs of gill slits that open directly to the outside of the body, though some more primitive sharks have six pairs and the Broadnose sevengill shark being the only cartilaginous fish exceeding this number.
+Sharks and rays typically have five pairs of gill slits that open directly to the outside of the body, though some more primitive sharks have six pairs with the Broadnose sevengill shark being the only cartilaginous fish exceeding this number.
 Adjacent slits are separated by a cartilaginous gill arch from which projects a cartilaginous gill ray.
 This gill ray is the support for the sheet-like interbranchial septum, which the individual lamellae of the gills lie on either side of.
 The base of the arch may also support gill rakers, projections into the pharyngeal cavity that help to prevent large pieces of debris from damaging the delicate gills.

 A smaller opening, the spiracle, lies in the back of the first gill slit.
 This bears a small pseudobranch that resembles a gill in structure, but only receives blood already oxygenated by the true gills.
 The spiracle is thought to be homologous to the ear opening in higher vertebrates.

 Most sharks rely on ram ventilation, forcing water into the mouth and over the gills by rapidly swimming forward.
 In slow-moving or bottom-dwelling species, especially among skates and rays, the spiracle may be enlarged, and the fish breathes by sucking water through this opening, instead of through the mouth.

 Chimaeras differ from other cartilagenous fish, having lost both the spiracle and the fifth gill slit.
 The remaining slits are covered by an operculum, developed from the septum of the gill arch in front of the first gill.